 The Czech Republic is not unsafe for tourists, but visitors should be aware of pickpockets, especially when in a busy public place in Prague.

 Taxi drivers have been known to overcharge visitors, so it is best to negotiate a price before you get in a cab.

 Tap water is almost always fine to drink, especially in Prague, although the chlorine can be strong in remote parts of the country.

 Over-the-counter drugs such as painkillers like aspirin are not sold in grocery stores, so you will need to go to a pharmacy (lekarna).
 Ticks are common in parts of the Czech Republic, so carrying an insect repellent can be a good idea.

-Finally, a foreigner’s clinic is available in Nemocnice na Homolce hospital in Prague.
+Finally, a foreign clinic is available at Nemocnice na Homolce hospital in Prague.

 This story was provided by and brought to you in partnership with The Crazy Tourist.